This post will teach you all you need to know about health insurance for freelancers and self-employed people in Germany.

 Let's kick things off.

-So, yes, freelancers in Germany need health insurance.
+The government requires that all residents have health insurance.
+So yes, freelancers in Germany need health insurance.

 If all this sounds like gibberish right now, our introduction to German health insurance might be useful.